BERT, CodeBERT and GraphCodeBERT

 Summary

-CodeBERT is one of the most widely used language models used for vunerability detection in source code Zhou et. al (2024).
+CodeBERT is one of the most widely used language models used for vulnerability detection in source code Zhou et. al (2024).
 However to understand CodeBERT we first needed to grasp the power of BERT and how it generates a contextual representations of input.

 CodeBERT takes BERT and incorporates source code information, the contextual representation than captures relationships between variables, functions, classes, and the code’s natural language description.